sethlogan3/JFL/README.md

 ###F-chat data tracking
-* Automatically tracks and logs PMs and channel messages
+* Tracks and logs PMs and channel messages
-* Automatically tracks data for all characters that enter f-chat (as well as any character that the user specifies) including gender, status, status message, and any character data requested from the API
+* Tracks data for all characters that enter f-chat (as well as any character that the user specifies) including gender, status, status message, and any character data pulled from searches or requested from the API
-* Automatically tracks data for all channels that the client enters, including names/titles, chanops, channel settings, and the characters occupying each room
+* Tracks data for all channels that the client enters, including names/titles, chanops, channel settings, and the characters occupying each room

 ##Additional Resources